OmondiKevin/SesoFix/README.md

 python evaluate.py --data_format txt --sa_file data/sa_test.txt --ls_file data/ls_test.txt --model_dir ./sesotho_model --output_file results.csv
 ```
 4. Check the results in the output file.

+## Troubleshooting

+If you encounter any issues while using SesoFix, please refer to the [Troubleshooting Guide](docs/troubleshooting.md) for solutions to common problems.

+## Contributing

+Contributions to SesoFix are welcome!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## License